H4NM/WhoYouCalling/README.md

 ### To Do:
 - Refactor.
 Lots and lots to refactor and make more tidy :)
 - Add wireshark filter per domain name as their resolved IP addresses can be converted
-- Add privileged execution option to spawn the process as administrator
 - Add requirement of npcap drivers if pcap interface specified.
 It would be nice if the drivers are not a requirement when you're specifying `--nopcap` flag.

 ### Nice to have